 Instructions

-- Bring mixture to a full rolling boil that cannot be stirred down, over high heat, stirring constantly.
+3. Bring to a boil over high heat, stirring frequently.

 Notes